Frequently Asked Questions

 - Game-specific mechanics like castling or promotion

-This separation allows the same protocol to support Chess, Shōgi, Xiangqi, and hybrid variants without modification.
+This separation allows the same Protocol to support Chess, Shōgi, Xiangqi, and hybrid variants without modification.

 Learn more: Game Protocol specification